Cathays railway station

 Cathays railway station is a station on the Merthyr and Rhondda lines in the Cathays district of Cardiff, Wales.
 It is 1+1/4 mi north of Cardiff Central.

 The station is next to Cardiff University Students' Union and across the road from many Cardiff University buildings, as well as a short walk from the Welsh Government and other civic buildings in Cathays Park.
 The footbridge over the railway is much used as a shortcut between Park Place and Senghenydd Road.
 When Cathays opened in 1983 it reversed a trend to close stations.
 Funded by British Rail and South Glamorgan County Council, construction commenced in April 1983, with the station opened on 3 October 1983.

 Cathays station is now staffed during peak hours, since the introduction of a new automated ticket barrier system in summer 2007.
 Cathays has two platforms, each with a small shelter and an information screen displaying the next train's arrival.

+The station is the seventh-most used railway station in Wales but is inaccessible to wheelchair users who wish to cross between platforms as there are no bridges or lifts.
+Transport for Wales has future plans to install an accessible bridge as part of the South Wales Metro project.